Mahendrayerramsetti/MPYdata/README.md

-#MPYdata
+##MPYdata
 MPYdata is a Python module designed to simplify database projects with an easy-to-learn syntax and efficient performance.
-It aims to streamline common database tasks, making it accessible for both beginners and experienced developers.
+It aims to streamline common database tasks, making it accessible for beginners and experienced developers.

 #Features
 Simple Syntax: Easily perform database operations with minimal code.